Compare Fixed Rate Mortgage Deals

 Fixed Rate Pros

-One of the factors that makes fixed rates so popular is that you know exactly how much your mortgage payment is going to be.
-As the interest rate stays the same, you’ll be paying the same amount each month until the fixed rate ends.
+One of the factors that makes fixed rates so popular among first-time buyers is that you know exactly how much your mortgage payment is going to be.
+As the interest rate stays the same, you'll pay the same amount each month until the fixed rate ends.

 Knowing what you’re going to pay each month makes budgeting easier.
 You’ll be able to divide up your finances more clearly which can make sticking to a savings plan a lot simpler and more straightforward.